Adarsh300a/PPM_Image_Renderer/README.md

 copy main.cpp code and paste into your .cpp file and run it and get game.ppm image in the same folder in which .cpp is open image using  website https://www.cs.rhodes.edu/welshc/COMP141_F16/ppmReader.html

 ```

-After running, open the generated `game.ppm` file in any compatible viewer.

----

 ## 🗂️ Project Structure